Cardio isn’t much fun.

 This self-paced non-motorized machine allows for a full range of motion while climbing endlessly on a 40-degree angle to take the stress off your lower back.

-It lets you control the intensity of your whole body workout, engaging your core, and raising your pulse to speed up metabolism and burn calories.
+It lets you control the intensity of your entire body workout, engaging your core, and raising your pulse to speed up metabolism and burn calories to lose weight.

 - Angled to provide a natural body position in a climbing motion

 - Allows you to engage both lower and upper body big muscles, including lats, shoulders, glutes, quads, and more